meta-audience/audience_sdk_unity_project/Docs/TUTORIAL-LiveStream.md

 ****
 #### <a name="step5"> Step 5 (Unity): Choose a Sample scene in Unity Editor
 - Choose the scene in `Assets/Samples/Scenes/SampleScene.1-Start a stream`
-- Enter your Username(Email) and password
+- Enter your username (Email) and password
 - After login success, the scene setting UI panel should appear
     - If scene setting UI panel doesn't appear, check your Email and password is correct
     - If your dropdown list is empty, please click the `Refresh` button